Prunus mume: Names

 The flower is known as the meihua (梅花) in Chinese, which came to be translated as "plum blossom" or sometimes as "flowering plum".
 The term "winter plum" may be used too, specifically with regard to the depiction of the flower with its early blooming in Chinese painting.
+The character 梅 is a phono-semantic compound created by combining the semantic component 木 ("tree") with the phonetic component 每 (literally meaning "every," pronounced /*mɯːʔ/ in Old Chinese, which was similar to /*mɯː/ for "plum").